SDGforskning/sdg-strings/SDG02_query_topic_WoS.md

         ("governance" OR "justice" OR "ownership"
         OR "biopiracy" OR "inequitable" OR "inequity"
-        OR "material transfer agreement$" OR "informed consent" OR "sharing" OR "equitab*" OR "equal" OR "fair" OR "access" OR "accessing" OR "accessib*" OR "right$" )
+        OR "material transfer agreement$" OR "informed consent" OR "sharing" OR "equitab*" OR "equal" OR "fair" OR "access" OR "accessing" OR "accessib*" OR "availability" OR "right$"
         )
+  )
   AND
       ("food"
-      OR "agricultur*" OR "domestic*" OR "farming" OR "farm$" OR "farmer$" OR "cultivar$" OR "permaculture" OR "smallhold*" OR "small hold*"
+      OR "agricultur*" OR "domestic*" OR "farming" OR "farmed" OR "farm$" OR "farmer$" OR "cultivar$" OR "smallhold*" OR "small hold*"
-      OR "cropping system$" OR "orchard$" OR "arable land$" OR "pasture$" OR "agroforest*" OR "agro forest*" OR "silvopastur*" OR "silvopastoral*" OR "aquaculture"
+      OR "permaculture" OR "cropping system$" OR "orchard$" OR "arable land$" OR "pasture$" OR "agroforest*" OR "agro forest*" OR "silvopastur*" OR "silvopastoral*" OR "aquaculture"
       OR "crop$" OR "grain$" OR "vegetable$" OR "fruit$" OR "cereal$" OR "rice" OR "wheat" OR "maize" OR "pulses"